“Help! My bees need a bath!”

 This actually works quite well since asters are largely fall-flowing plants.
 Beekeepers can harvest in early fall and then let the bees keep the fall honey for overwintering.

-Some beekeepers fear AFB when they smell aster nectar, but the odors are quite different.
+Some beekeepers fear American foulbrood (AFB) when they smell aster nectar, but the odors are quite different.
 Aster nectar has been described as musty, musky, funky, rank, moldy, sour, and rancid.
 AFB has more of a dead animal smell . . . think rotting meat or fly-riddled carcass on the side of the road.

 If you are uncertain, look at your capped brood.
-If your brood is healthy-looking you are probably smelling aster honey.
-If you see shrunken brood caps, discoloration, holes in the caps, and the brood frames smell like death, then you need to test for AFB.
+If your brood is healthy-looking you are probably smelling aster honey, but if you see shrunken brood caps, discoloration, holes in the caps, and the brood frames smell like death, then you need to test for AFB.